 Since Aumtumn 2016, I have been involved in a couple L2 acquisition projects.

-- Gender processing by Greek and Turkish L2 speakers of Norwegian (Since last year I've been helping out with an eye tracking study run at MultiLing in Oslo about Greek and Turkish L1 speakers' processing of gender in Norwegian.
-First eye tracking experiments were run in May 2018 - updates to follow!)
+Gender processing by Greek and Turkish L2 speakers of Norwegian (Since last year I've been helping out with an eye tracking study run at MultiLing in Oslo about Greek and Turkish L1 speakers' processing of gender in Norwegian.
+The first results were presented as a poster at AMLaP 2019.
+Find the poster here.

 The syntax-prosody interface